 If you don’t have iTunes installed on the PC, the computer will detect the iPhone but incorrectly – as a camera device.
 The problem is that when you connect the iPhone, you can access only the Camera Roll.
 You can neither view, nor sync or backup iPhone music, videos, messages or any other iPhone content.

-To get the iOS drivers with iTunes, download it from the following page and install it:
+To get the iOS drivers with iTunes, download iTunes and install it.

 If you experience troubles installing iTunes, continue to the following section: